Yukaii/raycast-context-bridge/README.md

 #### Firefox proxy workaround

-To experiment with a working Firefox connection today, run the included WebSocket proxy.
+To experiment with a working Firefox connection today, run the included WebSocket proxy (written in Go).
 It accepts `moz-extension://…` origins from the browser, then reconnects to Raycast with a `chrome-extension://…` origin so the desktop app accepts the handshake.

 ```bash
 # in one terminal